WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 1. Select option 1 **Start Simple Producer**.
 This will start a local RPC Agent and register a separate producer with it.
 Ths producer has a very simple service declaration.
 1. Select option 3 **Consume Purchase**.
 This will start another RPC Agent and attempt to consume the first product of the first service it finds on the network.
 (This will most likely be your producer.)

-The sample application produces lots of logging, you can control this by editing the `App.config` file in the root of the sample project directory.
+The sample application produces lots of logging; you can control this by editing the `App.config` file in the root of the sample project directory.

 ## See the payments

-Once the devices have successfully communicated with each other to make a payment, you'll want to check to make sure that your devices are successfully making and receiving payments.
+Once the devices have successfully communicated with each other to make a payment, you'll want to make sure that your devices are successfully making and receiving payments.

 If you used your own test API keys: